 Health Issues and Care

-According to Best Farm Animals, the Sapphire Gem, as with its close relative, the Plymouth Rock, should do well as a backyard chicken due to its quiet nature.
+The Sapphire Gem, as with its close relative, the Plymouth Rock, should do well as a backyard chicken due to its quiet nature.
 This site also states that they will likely not mind confined enclosures, as long as there is adequate room for exercise, and they are provided with some form of entertainment to prevent boredom.

 The Sapphire Gem chicken is said to prefer warm weather and to thrive best in very hot climates, but this specialty breed is also known to be hardy and can also survive in areas with very cold winters.
 If you live in a colder climate, you should provide indoor shelter for your Sapphire Gems during the winter months.